Why do Cats Eat Grass? And Should They?

 The ASPCA provides a very helpful list of poisonous and also safe plants for cats (https://www.aspca.org/pet-care/animal-poison-control/cats-plant-list accessed on April 5, 2023).

 Hopefully this resource will further help to keep cats safe.
-An upcoming subscriber resource discusses cat gardens in detail.
+Lesson #3 of our Nature Mimicking Chef School discusses how to cultivate your own cat garden in detail.

 Buy Me A Coffee Buy Me a Coffee at ko-fi.com